Virginia Retirement Systems ET AL Sells 7,200 Shares of Copart, Inc. (NASDAQ:CPRT)

 Virginia Retirement Systems ET AL reduced its stake in Copart, Inc. (NASDAQ:CPRT) by 3.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 197,600 shares of the business services provider’s stock after selling 7,200 shares during the period.
 Virginia Retirement Systems ET AL owned approximately 0.08% of Copart worth $26,050,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds also recently added to or reduced their stakes in the company.
-First National Bank of South Miami bought a new stake in Copart during the 2nd quarter worth approximately $26,000.
-CSat Investment Advisory L.P. grew its position in Copart by 58.7% during the 1st quarter.
-CSat Investment Advisory L.P. now owns 327 shares of the business services provider’s stock worth $36,000 after acquiring an additional 121 shares during the last quarter.
-Strategic Blueprint LLC bought a new stake in Copart during the 2nd quarter worth approximately $41,000.
-Solstein Capital LLC bought a new stake in Copart during the 1st quarter worth approximately $46,000.
-Finally, Quadrant Capital Group LLC grew its position in Copart by 15.4% during the 1st quarter.
-Quadrant Capital Group LLC now owns 718 shares of the business services provider’s stock worth $78,000 after acquiring an additional 96 shares during the last quarter.
-Institutional investors own 81.28% of the company’s stock.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the stock.
+Ossiam grew its position in Copart by 32.9% during the 2nd quarter.
+Ossiam now owns 24,820 shares of the business services provider’s stock worth $3,649,000 after acquiring an additional 6,146 shares during the last quarter.
+Toroso Investments LLC bought a new stake in Copart during the 2nd quarter worth approximately $350,000.
+Kensington Investment Counsel LLC grew its position in Copart by 2.5% during the 2nd quarter.
+Kensington Investment Counsel LLC now owns 14,410 shares of the business services provider’s stock worth $1,900,000 after acquiring an additional 350 shares during the last quarter.
+Wambolt & Associates LLC grew its position in Copart by 2.7% during the 2nd quarter.
+Wambolt & Associates LLC now owns 3,094 shares of the business services provider’s stock worth $416,000 after acquiring an additional 80 shares during the last quarter.
+Finally, California Public Employees Retirement System grew its position in Copart by 8.4% during the 2nd quarter.
+California Public Employees Retirement System now owns 470,029 shares of the business services provider’s stock worth $61,964,000 after acquiring an additional 36,497 shares during the last quarter.
+Institutional investors and hedge funds own 81.28% of the company’s stock.

 Shares of CPRT stock traded up $3.31 during trading hours on Thursday, reaching $143.13.
 The company had a trading volume of 654 shares, compared to its average volume of 1,040,258.
 The company has a 50 day moving average of $142.64 and a 200 day moving average of $133.24.
 The company has a debt-to-equity ratio of 0.11, a current ratio of 4.04 and a quick ratio of 3.94.
 The firm has a market cap of $33.94 billion, a price-to-earnings ratio of 35.94 and a beta of 1.03.
 Copart, Inc. has a 1-year low of $101.92 and a 1-year high of $152.75.